quarkslab/llvm-passes/doc/X-OR_tutorial/X-OR_tutorial.rst

 If this is not clear enough you can take a look at the edge labels in the above graph.

-To choose a base for a tree we need to apply the previous algorithm to all the roots of tree.
+To choose a base for a tree we, need to apply the previous algorithm to all the roots of tree.
 The minimum base for the tree will then be the maximum of the returned values.
-Finally we randomly pick a base between the minimum and the maximum (see `maxBase` function) if possible.
+Finally we randomly pick a base between the minimum and the maximum (see ``maxBase`` function) if possible.

 .. code:: C++